Why do we learn about ancient Greece today? What were people like in ancient Greece and what evidence do we have about their lives?

 Studio session (optional onsite extra)

-• An optional extra available on some dates throughout the term
+• An optional extra available on some Fridays throughout the term

 • Sliding scale of charges based on your school type